MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 This `$user` is obtained from Step 1.

-## To enable OCV feedback for current Farm Administrator
+## To enable feedback for current Farm Administrator

   1. Use the following cmdlet in SharePoint Management Shell to get to the current admin Sid: